Doctoral Program (Ph.D.)

 First-year transition course

-All new Ph.D. students are required to take four course classes.
+All new Ph.D. students are required to take four core classes during the first two years of study.

-- CHEME 7310 - Advanced Fluid Mechanics and Heat Transfer
+- CHEME 6240 - Advanced Fluid Mechanics and Heat Transfer OR CHEME 6230 - Transport Phenomena for Chemical & Biomolecular Engineering

 Examinations for Ph.D. students

-Qualifying Exam (Q Exam) — Typically after the first year, Ph.D. students complete this exam to demonstrate proficiency in chemical engineering fundamentals and practice.
+Research Progress Assessment (RPA) — Typically after the first year, Ph.D. students complete this oral and written evaluation to assess their proficiency in chemical engineering fundamentals and research.

-Examination for Admission to Candidacy (A Exam) — After the third year, Ph.D. students complete this exam to confirm their ability to undertake original research and present an appropriate plan for their thesis project.
-Before taking the A Exam, students must complete a mandatory CPR and First Aid class.
+Examination for Admission to Candidacy (A Exam) — After the second year (semester 4), Ph.D. students complete this exam to confirm their ability to undertake original research and present an appropriate plan for their thesis project.
+Before taking the A Exam, students must complete a mandatory CPR, a First Aid class and the four required core classes.

-Ph.D. candidates (post- A Exam) complete their research and defend their findings.
+Ph.D. candidates (post- A Exam) complete their research, deliver a yearly Work-in-Progress (WIP) seminar, and defend their findings.